Like this short story? Here’s a link to my book of short stories

 “Thank you, but you’ve got that heavy bag,” she said, dismissing me.

 “Ma’am, this bag’s nothing.
-Nothing at all.
-Not when someone needs help.”
+Nothing at all.”

-“No ma’am, nuclear weapon’s specialist.”
+“Nuclear weapon’s specialist.”

 “Beat up blue one, over there.”

 As we walked over, I said, “Maria’s gorgeous, ma’am.
-Jen.
 She’ll be a heart breaker.
 How old is she?”